-International or domestic airfares, airport departure taxes or visa fees, excess baggage charges, additional nights during the trip due to flight cancellations, alcoholic beverages or bottled water, laundry, wifi, tips.
+International and domestic airfares, airport departure taxes or visa fees, excess baggage charges, additional nights during the trip due to flight cancellations, alcoholic beverages or bottled water, laundry, wifi, tips.

-For your convenience the following is a gratuity suggestion based on past experience at NWC: • Local Guides: US$10/night per guest. • Naturalist Guides: US$10/night per guest. • Staff Members: US$5/night per guest.
+For your convenience the following is a gratuity suggestion based on past experience at NWC: • Local Guides: US$10/night per guest. • Naturalist Guides: US$10/night per guest. • Paddler & local guides USA $10/night per guest. • Staff Members: US$5/night per guest.
 Please tip guides personally.
 There is a tipping box located at the bar for staff members.
 This does not include tips you may wish to leave the bartender.

-There is no legal requirement to entrance Ecuador; however, we do recommend you ask your physician.
+There is no legal requirement for entrance to Ecuador.
+However, we do recommend you ask your physician.